• Recipes

 • To change up the fruit, you can replace the cherries with another type of candied fruit like pineapple, dried mango, dried cranberries, or dried blueberries.

 • Use mini marshmallows instead of large marshamllows.
 There are tons of flavored marshmallows on the market now like strawberry, pumpkin spice, peppermint, and more!
-Get creative with store bought marshmallows or make your own!
+Get creative with store-bought marshmallows or make your own!

 • Instead of rolling the mixture in coconut, try rolling it in toasted and crushed nuts or crushed cereal like Cheerios, Fruit loops, or Cinnamon Toast Crunch!